Billing & Operations

 Is ClickUp actually free for a small agency?

 Yes.
-ClickUp's Free Forever plan includes unlimited tasks, unlimited members, and five Spaces.
+ClickUp's Free Forever plan includes unlimited tasks, unlimited free plan members, and 60MB of storage.
 It supports real project management work — not just a trial.
-The main limitations are 100MB storage and restricted reporting, but for project tracking these rarely matter for small teams.
+The main limitations are storage limits and lighter reporting depth, but for project tracking these rarely matter for small teams.

 Why does monday.com charge for three seats when I only need one?

 monday.com enforces a three-seat minimum on all paid plans.
-This is a deliberate pricing decision targeting small teams rather than individual users.
-Solo founders effectively subsidize two unused seats.
+This is a deliberate pricing decision targeting small teams rather than individual users, and monday support also documents seat buckets on paid plans.
+Solo founders effectively subsidize unused seats.
 For truly solo use, ClickUp Free or Unlimited is the better value.

 Can I use either tool as a CRM?